Acting Schools in NYC

 - With an annual enrollment of nearly 13,000 students, Pace University - New York is the largest acting school in the city.
-Located 0.9 miles from the downtown, the university's acting programs can lead to a Bachelor of Arts (BA), Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA).
+Located 2.8 miles from downtown, the university's acting programs can lead to a Bachelor of Arts (BA), Bachelor of Fine Arts (BFA) or Master of Fine Arts (MFA).

 Comparison of Schools

 Use this table to compare information about school selectivity and undergraduate tuition.
 Find out how likely you are to receive financial aid as a new undergraduate, as well as return after your first year of study.

 |Pace University - New York||The New School||The Juilliard School|

 |School Type||4-year, private not-for-profit||4-year, private not-for-profit||4-year, private not-for-profit|

 |Total Enrollment (2017)||12,986*||10,389*||927*|